 In South Africa, the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade is typically marked by various local and national activities.
 These often include educational events, cultural performances, and memorial services, held in museums, schools, and other public spaces.
 South Africans are encouraged to participate and use these opportunities to both remember the victims and to educate themselves further about the significant impact of slavery on their history.
 The day is observed annually on March 25th.

-Facts about Victims of Slavery & the Transatlantic Slave Trade
+Top 8 Facts for 2026 International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade in South Africa

 In the News and Trending in South Africa for International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade